 Estate recovery can occur for patients age 55+ who received benefits, or anyone who was institutionalized through Medicaid.
 If you received coverage for anything other than a nursing home stay and are 54 or younger, then estate recovery doesn’t apply.
 Recovering money through your estate is always on the table, regardless of your age, if Medicaid paid for a nursing home’s services.

 The state can attempt to take your assets to cover anything that was paid for through the healthcare program, such as:

 - In-home care

 - Prescription drug costs

-Exemptions and Limitations to Medicaid Estate Recovery
+Exemptions and Limitations to New York Medicaid Estate Recovery

 The good news is that some assets are completely exempt from recovery if your family goes through the probate process after you pass away.
 Anything that is meant to be dispersed to a named beneficiary is usually safe from Medicaid, as are: